Harshal96/Harshal96/README.md

 # Hi, I'm Harshal

-I design APIs and Systems for Visa & Digiotouch, I also build UI & perform UXR creating continuous interactions between the digital and physical reality.
+I design APIs and Systems for 6sense, previously for Visa, I sometimes work on UI & perform UXR creating continuous interactions between the digital and physical reality.

 Read more about me, my previous work/projects, my blog on my portfolio: https://harshal.one